hail-is/hail/hail/python/hail/docs/methods/relatedness.rst

 Probability-of-identity-by-descent-zero is the probability that none of the alleles at a randomly chosen locus were inherited identically by descent.

-Hail provides two methods for the inference of relatedness: PLINK-style identity by descent and PC-Relate. :func:`.identity_by_descent` is appropriate for datasets containing one homogeneous population. :func:`.pc_relate` is appropriate for datasets containing multiple homogeneous populations and admixture.
+Hail provides three methods for the inference of relatedness: PLINK-style identity by descent, KING, and PC-Relate.
+- :func:`.identity_by_descent` is appropriate for datasets containing one homogeneous population.
+- :func:`.king` is appropriate for datasets containing multiple homogeneous populations and no admixture.
+It is also used to prune close relatives before using :func:`.pc_relate`.
+- :func:`.pc_relate` is appropriate for datasets containing multiple homogeneous populations and admixture.

 .. toctree::
     :maxdepth: 2